 From the very first signs of spring to the last, crisp days of fall, you’ll find golfers hitting the links in Three Rivers Parks.
-Three Rivers operates 63 holes of golf at four locations with driving ranges across the Twin Cities metro area.
+Three Rivers operates 63 holes of golf at five locations with driving ranges across the Twin Cities metro area.
 With scenic courses designed to challenge all levels of ability, you won't have to drive far to get your fix.
 Come practice your swing or round up a foursome and play a friendly round.

-Registration for the 2020 season is now open!
 Choose from public and private lessons, camps, clinics and schools for adults and kids of all skill levels.
 Our team of experienced teaching professionals offers a full progression of lessons for golfers of all ages and skill levels.

 Golf equipment rental is available at each of our courses.